majapersson/infinite-world/README.md

 - [x] Calculate if tiles are too far away and should be removed
 - [x] Generate new terrain tiles
 - [ ] Smooth adding and removing of tiles (distance/fog?)
+- [ ] Tweak layered noise for better terrain generation

 #### Content

 - [x] Generate environment (flowers, trees, ponds)
 - [x] Randomize rotation, height and models of flowers and trees
 - [x] Add content not only to vertices
-- [ ] Create tree- and flower meshes, to cut down on rendering
+- [x] Create tree- and flower meshes, to cut down on rendering
+- [ ] Turn meshes into instance buffers or use object pooling
 - [ ] Don't add stuff on top of each other

 #### Player